Zuhu162/dhl-automation-challenge/README.md

 ## Further Details

 For a more in-depth understanding of the process flow, technical specifications, and other details, please refer to the **Process Design Document (PDD)** located in the repository.

-## License

-[Specify your project's license here]

-## Acknowledgements

-[Add any acknowledgements here, e.g., for libraries or resources used]